Windows 11 release date, beta and all the new features

 Windows 11 offers a whole new selection of Widgets, which is powered by Microsoft Edge and AI.
 These widgets can help you check your calendar at a glance, the weather, news, your to-do list, photos and more.

 Widgets bring you a feed of info you can personalize, and you can decide how you want it to appear on your desktop.
-You can have Widgets slide out for the side or reside on your desktop at all times.
+You can have Widgets slide out to cover a portion or all of your desktop, depending on what you want.

 Windows 11: Better touch, pen and voice support